 - Chocolate ganache - The cake was filled and covered with ganache.
 I used a ratio of 2:1, the 2 parts being dark chocolate and the 1 part being the cream.

 - Dark chocolate buttons - I purchased these from a local cake decorating shop.
-These were made of compound chocolate.

 - Butterscotch chips - These were purchased from a local cake decorating supplies shop too.